CT scanning, sometimes called CAT scanning, is a noninvasive medical test that helps physicians diagnose and treat medical conditions.

 - Ambient CT: The ambient CT suite at Women and Children's Hospital creates a patient-friendly, non-clinical atmosphere for scanning.
 The ambient suite is specially designed with curved walls for projecting images and recessed lighting, providing a soothing,movie theatre-like experience without glasses or headphones.
 The patient chooses the room theme before the scan starts, using a special control pad.
 This interaction between patient and equipment is designed to make people more relaxed and move their attention away from any anxiety caused by the impending procedure.
 The suite features both adult and pediatric-friendly themes.

-- Cardiac CTA (Computed Tomography Angiography): Cardiac CTA is used to evaluate coronary artery disease and to evaluate a patient’s risk of heart attack.
+- Cardiac CTA (Computed Tomography Angiography): Cardiac CTA is used to evaluate coronary artery disease and to evaluate a patient's risk of heart attack.
 Since cardiac CTA is able to detect small amounts of plaque that are missed on other exams, it can detect disease very early, before a patient has symptoms.
 Using only an intravenous injection of contrast dye, the test is non-invasive and does not require placing a catheter into an artery or the heart.
 The computed tomography (CT) scanner can scan the entire heart during 10 heartbeats.
-Learn more about cardiac CTA from our Health Information Center.
+Learn more about cardiac CTA.
 Cardiac CTA tests are performed in the Heart and Vascular Center at CAMC Memorial Hospital.

 Abdominal CT | Head CT | Spine CT